Hassan II: Personal life

 Hassan was described in an official royal palace biography after his death as "well versed in the fields of architecture, medicine and technology" and that he gave his children a "strong commitment to the search for learning and a dedication to uphold the values of their country and their people".
-Hassan was fluent in Arabic and French and spoke "capable English".
+As crown prince, Hassan enjoyed the music of Samy Elmaghribi.
+He was fluent in Arabic and French and spoke "capable English".
 He often quoted verse 29:46 (Al-Ankabut) of the Quran.

-In 1956, then-prince Hassan began a relationship with French actress Etchika Choureau, whom he met in Cannes in 1956.
+In 1956, he met French actress Etchika Choureau in Cannes and began a relationship with her.
 The relationship ended in 1961 after Hassan's ascension to the throne.
 Later that year, on 9 November, he married Lalla Latifa Amahzoune, an ethnic Zayane and a granddaughter of Berber chief Mouha ou Hammou Zayani, during a double nuptial ceremony with his brother Prince Moulay Abdallah.
-Prior to marrying Lalla Latifa, he was married to her cousin Fatima who was the daughter of the Berber tribal leader, Qaid Amharoq.
-According to Malika Oufkir in her autobiography Stolen Lives, Hassan had some forty concubines as well as forty inherited from his father.
-They were given various tasks like washing his feet, dressing him on holidays, bearing incense or keeping the palace keys.
 Hassan and Lalla Latifa had five children: